redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 When a ROM Corruptor sends a corrupted ROM to RTC, a differential is calculated between the original and the corrupted one, then a Blast Layer is generated from that differential.
 Just like with other engines, the BlastLayer can be toggled ON and OFF when ran with RTC.

-### Advanced Guide
+# Advanced Guide

- #### Glitch Harvester
+ ## Glitch Harvester

 *Savestate-oriented corruption operator interface*

 ##EARLY WORK IN PROGRESS DOCUMENTATION

-##### Introduction
+### Introduction

 The Glitch Harvester is one of the biggest features of RTC.
 It is simple to use, yet difficult to master.

 Basic usage is fairly simple, you create a savestate, select the zones you would like to corrupt, chose an intensity and click the “Blast/Send” button, the emulator then corrupts the selected memory zones and instantly loads the savestate.
 (The “Blast/Send” function can be bound to any key/button)

-##### The interface
+### The interface

-This will explain the complex layout of interactive elements which makes the interface.
+*This will explain the complex layout of interactive elements which makes the interface.*

+### Action Panel

+#### Blast/Send
 Blast/Send is the corruption button of the Glitch Harvester.
 It can corrupt, inject, replay and merge saved items.
+If *Stash Results* is checked, it will create a new item in the Stash History box.

+#### Send Raw to Stash
+This will create a item in the Stash History box.
+The generated Blast Layer is applied (Corruption occurs) then a new Savestate is created for this item.
+Alterating corruption (Cheats and Pipes) will be stored in the attached Blast Layer but destructive corruption (Byte changes) will be compiled in the Savestate.

+### Savestate Manager

+**Change -> SAVE/LOAD**

+The change button flips the one on its right between SAVE and LOAD.
+This button toggling system is made this way to prevent accidental overwriting of Glitch Harvester Savestates.

-The SAVE and LOAD are for saving and loading Glitch Harvester savestates.
-The Save/Load makes the aforementioned button shift between LOAD and SAVE.
-It is made this way to prevent accidental deletion.
+The SAVE and LOAD are for saving and loading Glitch Harvester Savestates.

+##### Numeric Buttons
-Numeric buttons (1-20) are used to select a Glitch Harvester save-state slot.
+Numeric buttons (1-40) are used to select a Glitch Harvester save-state slot.

+An associated Textbox can be used for very short descriptions.

+##### Back and Forward

+This switches between pages of 10 Glitch Harvester Savestates.

+##### Load on click
-Load on click, if checked, the Glitch Harvester will load a save state upon clicking on it.
+If checked, the Glitch Harvester will load a save state upon clicking on it.

-Intensity multiplies the Intensity setting from the main menu.
+### Load/Save Savestate List

+These buttons allow you to Save and Load the 40 Glitch Harvester Savestate slot to/from a file in a similar format to a Stockpile.

+### Intensity
+This control is linked to the intensity controls in the Main Window.
+It multiplies the amount of generated Units on every Blast.

+#### Action modifiers
 The Corrupt, Inject and Original radio buttons will change the function of the Blast/Send button.

-Corrupt is the default setting, loaded states will include corruption.
+**Corrupt** is the default setting.
+Blast/Send will have its default behavior and loaded Stash Keys will include corruption when replayed.

-Inject will load the corruption layer from the selected Stash and Stockpile item.
+**Inject** will make the Blast/Send button load the corruption layer from the selected item in the Stash History or Stockpile Manager into the currently selected Glitch Harvester Savestate.
+The same action will happen when clicking on an item in the Stash History or Stockpile Manager if the Load on select checkbox is selected.

 Original will load the state from Stash and stockpile without the corruption layer.

+#### Action triggers

 Auto-Load State will automatically load the state before applying the corruption when the “Blast/Send” button is pressed.